 "How Ike Led" By Susan Eisenhower

 Perhaps former Secretary of Defense Robert Gates said it best: “Susan Eisenhower’s How Ike Led distills from her grandfather’s life the enduring qualities of successful leadership.
-Those qualities—dedication to duty, sincerity, fairness, optimism, humility, patience and restraint, moderation and accountability—are illuminated through anecdotes both moving and entertaining from Dwight Eisenhower’s decades un unparalleled service to America.”
+Those qualities—dedication to duty, sincerity, fairness, optimism, humility, patience and restraint, moderation and accountability—are illuminated through anecdotes both moving and entertaining from Dwight Eisenhower’s decades of unparalleled service to America.”

 Susan Eisenhower, one of President Dwight D. Eisenhower’s four grandchildren, is a consultant, author, and a Washington DC-based policy strategist with many decades of work on national security issues.
 She lectures widely on such topics, including strategic leadership.